 No, although it is a saving on taxes.
 After discussing this with a certified tax professional you might learn that all or part of your solar energy system is eligible for this 30% tax credit.

-So what does this mean?
-If a system costs $10,000, the tax credit will come into effect when it’s time to pay income taxes.
+What does this mean for you?
+If the system costs $10,000, the tax credit will come into effect when it’s time to pay income taxes.
 This means that up to 30% of that $10,000 cost will be directly discounted from your taxes.

 In this case, it would be a savings of $3,000 from your income taxes.

 To find out more, talk to a tax professional, and a solar installation professional to learn more about the costs of a system, and potential tax savings.
 There are many factors that will influence these amounts in each case.

 Solar Tax Credit vs Tax Deduction: What you need to know

 For residential customers, the federal solar investment tax credit is accounted for in a person’s income taxes.